DLXPlugins/highlight-and-share/readme.txt

-=== Highlight and Share ===
+=== Highlight and Share – Select or Highlight Text and Share It ===
 Contributors: ronalfy
 Tags: highlight, social sharing, click to tweet, sharing, highlight text Requires at least: 5.1
 Tested up to: 6.3
-Stable tag: 4.4.9
+Stable tag: 4.5.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 Donate link: https://github.com/sponsors/DLXPlugins

-Easily Show Social Networks When Users Interact With Your Site's Text
+A lightweight and unobtrusive social sharing tool that displays social networks on text selection, clicking on highlighted text, and on a Click to Share block.

 == Description ==